 While we were a remote team, this team member was one of the few I saw on a more regular basis as we both lived in New York.

-He’s not only stolen money and product, he’s made it much more difficult to know who to trust moving forward.
+He’s not only stolen money and products, he’s made it much more difficult to know who to trust moving forward.

-Lesson: This experience taught me two important lessons, trust but verify.
-Between business partners and employees, I should be doing my due diligence with who I let into my life and business.
+Lesson: This experience taught me two important lessons, trust and verify.
+Between business partners and employees, I should be doing my due diligence with whom I let into my life and business.
 While I believe in assuming positive intent, I should also remember that not everyone has the same intentions as me.

 Additionally, the more important business lesson was that with the right checks and balances in place, this should not have happened.
-We clearly had big issues with accurately measuring and auditing our inventory, otherwise this smoke and mirrors act wouldn’t be possible.
-This showed us how much we were missing as far as inventory audits, record-keeping and overall structure.
+We clearly had big issues with accurately measuring and auditing our inventory, otherwise, this smoke and mirrors act wouldn’t have been possible.
+This showed us how much we were missing as far as inventory audits, record-keeping, and overall structure.

 Supply Chain issues

 Due to COVID-19 our supply chain came to a screeching halt for a few months.
 We had no inventory of our bestselling products which meant sales dropped significantly.